Petition PDFs

 Why a Fair Legislature?

 We proposed two related petition initiatives in 2023 at the last minute, so imperfectly, to see if it is possible to fix issues around the legislature, including conflicts of interest.
-We welcome feedback for constructive improvement here.
-Again, in 2024 we submitted a revised version here.
-We submitted this petition out of frustration and impatience with the legislature’s inability to pass legislation that industry opposes even when beneficial to and popular among everyone else.
+In 2024 we submitted this revised version.
+Constructive feedback is welcome.
+Both were submitted out of frustration and impatience with the legislature’s inaction.

-The legislature has many issues, such as problems of transparency, conflicts of interest, and rules and campaigns that fail to support democratic functioning.
-ActonMass (.org) has built a campaign for transparency and more democratic legislative rules and, in 2021, submitted several amendments proposing to increase transparency on bills.
-They are a nonprofit and so cannot bring forward a petition initiative under the nonprofit, but surely are building a network to do so at some level.
+Yet, the state legislature’s problems include a lack of transparency, potential hidden conflicts of interest, and rules and campaigns that fail to support democratic functioning.
+ActonMass (.org) has built a campaign for transparency and more democratic legislative rules.
+In 2021 several amendments were submitted proposing to increase transparency on bills.
+They are a nonprofit and so cannot bring forward a petition initiative under the nonprofit, but they are building support.
 Other nonprofits are working on this as well.

-Even though legislators earn about $70,000 in salary, the Speaker of the House decides the bonus pay of nearly 160 representatives.
+One problem is the excessive power of legislative leadership, in particular that of the speaker of the house.
+Even though legislators earn about $70,000 in salary, the Speaker of the House decides the bonus pay of nearly 160 representatives, while the Senate President decides it for the rest ( a lesser number).
 Bonus pay currently ranges from zero to $90,000 extra.
 With the ability to give or take away $90,000 in bonus pay, the speaker has great influence over most of the legislature.

 This kind of control could be dangerous in the hands of one wrong person.
-Although control also depends on what the market, or the legislature, is willing to bear, the fact is that bullies often manage to con, bribe, and create the kind of toxic culture that disables opposition – hence the rise of Stalin, Hitler, etc. Current Speaker of the House Ron Mariano may be the nicest person, but this doesn’t matter – allowing bonus pay to be decided this way is wrong.
+Although control also depends on what the market, or the legislature, is willing to bear, the fact is that bullies often manage to con, bribe, and create the kind of toxic culture that disables opposition.
+Current Speaker of the House Ron Mariano may be the nicest person, but this doesn’t matter – allowing bonus pay to be decided this way is wrong.

 Leadership is also able to handpick a few people for ‘conference’ committees to rewrite bills entirely, ignoring the proposals of the committees that held public hearings (public hearings in theory, disregarding numerous absent legislators).

-House leadership also calls a vote.
+The House also calls a vote.
 The speaker can block or push bills at will, as well as bring bills to vote without transparency, so that legislators may be voting on bills that have never been seen except by 3 or 4 people.
 At the end of the year, bills are often bundled together for votes, making it difficult for any legislator to say yes or no to any one bill since the good may be bundled with the bad.

 The power of the speaker of the house naturally encourages corruption.
 State speakers of the house indicted include Speaker Salvatore DiMasi (D) in 2011 for kickbacks; Speaker Thomas Finneran in 2004 for lying about redistricting to his benefit; and Speaker Charles Flaherty (D) in 1996 for lying about taxes and lobbyist gifts.

-The above is based in part on a number of articles that have criticized the state legislature over the years, such as the following:
+The above is a quick summary based in part on a number of articles that have criticized the state legislature over the years, such as the following:

 • Let’s Dismantle the MA House of Representatives, by David Bernstein in Boston Magazine, 3/26/2017 – details the leadership conference committee rewriting bills, as well as how bills get choked up by too many committees.